 Certificate of Completion

 Full attendance and successfully passing the class (which includes any graded activities and exams) are required to receive a Certificate of Completion.
+Qualifying students will receive an email with a link to download the Certificate of Completion within 2 weeks of the end date of the class.
 In case of illness or unavoidable emergency that results in partial attendance, make-up time may be scheduled on a space-available basis.

 Student Nondiscrimination Policy

 Management Concepts does not discriminate against individuals with disabilities who attend our classes.
 Management Concepts provides individuals all assistance required by applicable laws and regulations.
 Management Concepts requires notice of at least fourteen (14) calendar days prior to the start of the class to ensure that any disability or special learning needs are appropriately addressed.
 If such notice is not provided, the individual will be automatically re-scheduled for the next occurring session of the course.